-Rachel Beatty Riedl, Esra Akcan (IES), N’Dri Thérèse Assié-Lumumba (IAD), Andrea Bachner (EAP), Iftikhar Dadi (SAP), Jenny Goldstein (SEAP), Salah Hassan (IAD/CMSP), Saida Hodžić (IAD), Tristan Ivory (IAD/EAP), Gunisha Kaur (Migrations), Fouad Makki (CMSP), Viranjini Munasinghe (SAP), Chantal Thomas (IAD)
+Rachel Beatty Riedl, Esra Akcan (IES), N’Dri Thérèse Assié-Lumumba (IAD), Andrea Bachner (EAP), Iftikhar Dadi (SAP), Jenny Goldstein (SEAP), Siba N’Zatioula Grovogui, Salah Hassan (IAD/CMSP), Saida Hodžić (IAD), Tristan Ivory (IAD/EAP), Gunisha Kaur (Migrations), Fouad Makki (CMSP), Viranjini Munasinghe (SAP), Chantal Thomas (IAD)

 Conversations about Race

-The events of 2020—a year marked by a pandemic and worldwide protests against racism and racially motivated violence—make it clear that meaningful change requires diverse perspectives and joint action.
+The events of 2020—a year marked by a pandemic and worldwide protests against racism and racially motivated violence—made it clear that meaningful change requires diverse perspectives and joint action.

-This summer, Einaudi Center researchers led and joined in a variety of conversations, both formal and informal.
+In academic year 2020–21, Einaudi Center researchers have led and joined in a variety of conversations, both formal and informal.
 We talked about race and racist policies in the U.S. and the regions of the world we know best, inequality and the structures that sustain it, justice reform, community engagement, and the world health crisis that is disproportionately affecting people of color in the United States.